ezwang/chess/README.txt

 - Provide an overview of each of the classes in your code, and what their function is in the overall game.

+    Networking
+        Server: Creates ServerConnections when a new player joins.
+        ServerConnection: Handles the networking on the server side.
+        ClientConnection: Handles the networking on the client side.
+        Packet: Used to transmit information over the network.
+            PacketDisconnect
+            PacketDraw
+            PacketEnd
+            PacketMove
+            PacketNickname
+            PacketStart
+            PacketUndo
+    GUI
+        IntroPanel: The screen containing the instructions and play buttons.
+        GamePanel: A wrapper for the information and board.
+        InfoPanel: A panel containing information about the game.
+        BoardPanel: The chess board and pieces.
+    Game
+        GameState: A data structure containing all the information in a chess game.
+        Location: Represents a location on the board.
+        Move: Represents a piece move.
+        Pieces: Represent pieces on the chessboard.
+            King
+            Queen
+            Bishop
+            Knight
+            Rook
+            Pawn

 - Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?